 – Signature Dog Breed ID Tags, available in gold or nickel-plated solid brass with over 100 breed silhouettes and 13 fonts.
 For the person who loves to display their favorite breed.

-– Custom Christmas Leather Padded Dog Collars, with four festive patterns to choose from.
+– Custom Christmas Dog Collars, with three festive patterns to choose from.
 Super cute for use around the holidays.

 – Biodegradable Dog Poop Bags, because sometimes you need the practical, unpleasant items that you just never seem to be able to buy enough of.

 –New Fun Dog Toy, for dog that needs something really durable during playtime.